Ctrl-Shift-Alvin/astro-artistic/README.md

 ### ESLint

 This project is also setup with [ESLint](https://github.com/eslint/eslint) for code delinting of Astro, React, Typescript, Javascript, JSON, JSONc and JSON5 files.
-It includes many useful plugins, and many rules custom set, for easy customization.
+It includes many useful plugins, and all/many rules are custom set, for easy customization.
 It also includes some custom rules, which I created to suit my coding style...
-Though, I'm sure many of you won't like them - so just feel free to delete them and remove the from the config.
+Though, I'm sure many of you won't like them - so just feel free to delete them and remove them from the config.

 ### Husky and commitlint